Join a group of like-minded travelers in our next scheduled tour in Pakistan:

 If you like trekking, there are a lot of hiking opportunities around.
 I recommend you first go to Mingora, the main town in the Swat Valley, and organize your treks from there.

-For more information, read: Trekking in Kalam, Swat Valley
+For trekking tips, read: Trekking in Kalam, Swat Valley

 The journey to Chitral is a pretty tough one and it takes the entire day.
 I left early morning and arrived in Chitral around 11pm.
 We got delayed two hours because the bus driver ran out of gas.
 Yeah, this should not surprise you in Pakistan.